taco-org/tacolens/README.md

    npm run start
    ```

 4. A new Excel workbook should open automatically along with the add-in.
-You can also use this add-in for your Excel workbook by opening one Excel file.
-To hide or open this add-in, you can click the **TACO Add-in** icon.
+Users can also use this add-in for their Excel workbooks by opening one Excel file.
+To hide or open this add-in, users can click the **TACO Add-in** icon.

 5. By clicking **Generate the Entire Graph**, the add-in will generate the formula graph for the current sheet using the representation of TACO.
 Users can zoom in/out and pan to explore different parts of the formula graph.

 6. Users can also inspect the (direct) dependents/precedents of a spreadsheet range.
-To do this, please select the range on the worksheet and click the corresponding button in the add-in.
+To do this, select the range on the worksheet and click the corresponding button in the add-in.
 Then, the corresponding dependents/precedents will be visualized in the add-in.

 ![demo](./img/demo-screenshot.png)